GiridharRNair/CodeTogether/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file.
+To run this project, you will need to add the following environment variables to an .env file.
 These variables will allow you to use the [Judge0 API Compiler](https://rapidapi.com/judge0-official/api/judge0-ce) and sync the code to all connected users using [y-webrtc](https://github.com/yjs/y-webrtc).

 `VITE_RAPID_API_HOST`=judge0-ce.p.rapidapi.com